 On commencing the course you should be able to use complicated structures with different conjugation patterns, such as te-form, nai-form, plain (dictionary) form, ta-form, fluently.
 You will learn new structures and vocabulary around different topics to extend the range of expression in this highly communicative course.

-The course aims to cover 150 kanji before the end of Module Three so at least two hours of homework per week is essential.
+The course aims to cover 150 kanji before the end of Part 3 so at least two hours of homework per week is essential.